ayan-cs/blockchain-from-scratch-sample/README.md

 ## Instructions for Execution

-- Open one terminal for each of the Miners and start executing `verify_chain_thread.py`.
+- Open one terminal/CMD for each of the Miners and start executing `verify_chain_thread.py`.
 This will keep on verifying the existing blockchain for malicious/altered blocks at a certain interval.
 - Open one terminal/CMD and start executing `leader_selection_thread.py`.
 This will keep on assigning Mining workload on each of the miners in a sequential manner.
 - Open a Terminal/CMD and start executing `UserOperations.py`.
 From here, you can register yourself as a user.
 Add multiple users in the network and perform some transactions.
 You can see the changes to be reflected on the corresponding files inside Miners' folders.